-We are prohibited from incurring any debt, other than trade debt as discussed previously in this document.
+We do not anticipate having a credit facility or incurring any debt, other than trade debt.
 Therefore, we do not expect interest rate risk to be material to us.
 We do not anticipate engaging in transactions in foreign currencies which could expose us to foreign currency related market risk.

-Item 4.
+ITEM 4.
 CONTROLS AND PROCEDURES